 Vagueness Is Coming: Justified—Clothahump's divinations have not told him what or who the threat to the Warmlands is, so he has no choice but to describe the crisis in vague terms.
 This is rectified once he is able to learn more information, though he still isn't able to figure out just what the danger is, even after infiltrating Cugluch, until practically the last minute during the battle (and it still takes Jon-Tom to actually identify it).

-Wacky Wayside Tribe: The first few novels are episodic, but still possess a plot.
-Later ones ... not so much.
-It is particularly prevalent in books three and six; the former has the fungi of the Muddletup Moors, Corroboc and his pirates, the Hidden Elf Village, the interlude with the bandits and the virgin from Crestleware, and the town of Redrock they had to hole up in to be safe from the moving sands of the Timeful Desert, while book six has the pirates (again), the cannibal village, the Tree-Hunters and the Lost City, and the Ogre village.
+Wacky Wayside Tribe: The first two novels are episodic, but still possess a plot.
+The rest ... not so much.
+It is particularly prevalent in books three, four, and six.
+Book three has the fungi of the Muddletup Moors, Corroboc and his pirates, the Hidden Elf Village, the interlude with the bandits and the virgin from Crestleware, and the town of Redrock they had to hole up in to be safe from the moving sands of the Timeful Desert.
+Book four has the prairie dogs of the Duggakurra Hills, Gyrnaught and his flock, the mime-vines, the Brulumpus, and the Plated Folk colony, while book six has the pirates (again), the cannibal village, the Tree-Hunters, and the Ogre village.
 (Even one of the characters complains about the monotony.)
 Book five also has a literal one with the tribe that Jon-Tom and the others find in the northern forests which has captured Colin.
 The attack by the Mimpa in Hour of the Gate could also be considered this, since the only purpose it served in the plot was to separate the party from Falameezar until his Big Damn Heroes moment at the Jo-Troom Gate.

 We ARE Struggling Together: One of the big reasons the warmlands are in such danger from the Plated Folk invasion—they are "divided and independent" while the Plated Folk "possess a unity of purpose under their ultimate leader".
 Centuries of complacency have made matters worse, so that when Clothahump tries to warn everyone and gather them together to make a stand, at first no one will listen or even believe him.